Review | Phoebe Bridgers - Punisher

 Phoebe Bridgers' smart songwriting and exquisite vocal and instrumental abilities produced one of the best albums of 2017, and have now given us one of the best of 2020.
 Punisher is a fantastic collection of songs that expertly defines the feeling of being caught somewhere between youth and adulthood, of fearing an impending future while still trying to make sense of a fading past.
 As someone born mere months after Bridgers, it strikes a loud chord.
 To steal a lyric from “Chinese Satellite” - I wish I wrote it, but I didn’t.

-Best songs: Chinese Satellite, I See You, Saviour Complex, I Know the End
+Best songs: Chinese Satellite, I See You, Savior Complex, I Know the End